By Chet Yarbrough

 In 2018, it seems China may be reaching a capitalist tipping point where low wages do not cover the cost of living.
 Though many Chinese have moved from rural areas, wages remain low in comparison to the cost of living.
 Housing and health coverage is un-affordable for a large percentage of new city dwellers.
 The government of China subsidizes housing for many Chinese that come from rural areas to mitigate the plight of the poor.

 ADAM SMITH (1723-1790, AUTHOR OF -THE WEALTH OF NATIONS) Marx developed the labor theory of value to suggest that classical economic theory suggested by Adam Smith leaves too many people in the gutter.

 Marx felt Smith did not properly quantify the value of labor.
 Marx argued that capital was created to benefit owners at an unfair expense to labor.

 Marx believed capitalist aristocracy continued to victimize the working class, trading one form of indenture for another.
-Marx suggested democracy was an evolution for economics that widened the benefited population but still left most workers underpaid, undernourished, and disadvantaged.
+Marx suggested democracy was an evolution for economies that widened the benefited population but still left most workers underpaid, undernourished, and disadvantaged.

-Sperber clearly points out that Marx did not believe that communal ownership of property redressed the inequities of state’ economies; i.e. Marx argued that inequity is caused by capital creation that only benefited ownership and undervalued labor that created the capital.
+Sperber clearly points out that Marx did not believe that communal ownership of property redressed the inequities of state’ economies; i.e. Marx argued that inequity is caused by capital creation that only benefited ownership and undervalued labor that created capital.

 China’s current experience seems to show Marx may have been right to believe communal ownership has little to do with state’ economics because communal ownership remains a dominant factor in China’s extraordinary economic resurgence.
 Property is not owned by individuals in China.
 Land is either owned by a collective or by the State.